 NETWORK Rail is seeing the success of a partnership with The Green Block aimed at boosting station recycling rates to 95% and diverting 100% of waste from landfill.

-The rail organisation has been trialling The Green Block’s patented and innovative mobile segregation unit (MSU), which manually segregates waste on site into its recyclable commodities whilst capturing accurate and digital data – once rubbish from trains, public bins and retailers in stations has been collected.
+The rail organisation has been trialling The Green Block’s patented mobile segregation unit (MSU), which manually segregates waste on site into its recyclable commodities whilst capturing data – once rubbish from trains, public bins and retailers in stations has been collected.

-The trial MSU is based at London Victoria station and has enabled Network Rail to recycle over 7,000 tonnes of waste from the station since the trial began.
-Over a 12-month period, this recycling technology is expected to reduce Network Rail’s carbon footprint at London Victoria by 121 tonnes – the equivalent weight of a blue whale.
+The trial MSU is based at London Victoria station and has enabled Network Rail to recycle over 7,000 tonnes of waste since the trial began.
+Over a 12-month period, this recycling technology is expected to reduce Network Rail’s carbon footprint at London Victoria by 121 tonnes.

-Working closely with train operators and retailers, all waste producers have coded bins or bags so all rubbish and recycling is weighed and tracked in real time using proprietary software called Plaza, so the industry knows exactly how much waste is being generated, who is producing it and exactly where it ends up.
+Working with train operators and retailers, all waste producers have coded bins or bags so all rubbish and recycling is weighed and tracked in real time using proprietary software called Plaza.

 From April 2025, it will be mandatory for all organisations to digitally track and keep real-time records of where the waste comes from and how and when it is disposed.
 This initiative means Network Rail is compliant five years early.